Frequently asked questions

 Our committed Trust Board, requires a minimum of 3 and maximum 7, meeting monthly.

 We are all passionately and absolutely committed to the vision and mission of our Organisation.
 Diverse, talented, and committed to on-going professional development in our various roles.
 Standing in that gap for the most vulnerable children.

-No. We are founded on Judeo-Christian principles, but we are a community of people with different faiths and beliefs.
+No. We are founded on Judeo-Christian principles and we are a community of people with different faiths and beliefs.

 Our founder believes she was called to care for our precious children and she felt compelled to do something to make a positive difference in their time of need.
 Through her faith the Trust was born.

 There are many ways people can help at Homes of Hope, please click here for more information.